John Pepper

-John Pepper, also known as József Pogány and Joseph Pogany (born József Schwartz; November 8, 1886 – February 8, 1938), was a Hungarian Communist politician.
+József Pogány, known in English as John Pepper or Joseph Pogany, (November 8, 1886 – February 8, 1938) was a Hungarian Communist politician.
 He later served as a functionary in the Communist International (Comintern) in Moscow, before being cashiered in 1929.
 Later as an official in the Soviet government, Pepper ran afoul of the secret police and was executed during the Great Terror of 1937–38.

-Biography

-Early years
+Background

 József Pogány was born József Schwartz in Budapest in Hungary.
 He was the first of three children.
 His family were ethnic Jews, but he himself adopted the Hungarian name Pogány to de-emphasize his Jewish origins.
 His father, Vilmos Schwarz, was a tradesman who became a minor civil servant; he also served Chevra Kadisa synagogue in Pest.
 His mother Hermina Weinberger was a hairdresser.
 He was not related to artist Willy Pogany, as was once claimed by Whittaker Chambers.
+Pogány studied at the University of Budapest (1904-1908); he spent his last six months of studies in Berlin and Paris.
+He wrote his dissertation on János Arany.